Alfa Laval decanter centrifuge used for pond depth and cake dryness control

 dolphincentrifuge.com

 Pond Depth Effects on Decanter Performance As pond depth increases from shallow to deep: centrate clarity rises (improving), cake dryness falls (worsening), and scroll torque decreases slightly.
-Shallow Deep ← Pond Depth → Performance → Low High Centrate Clarity Cake Dryness Scroll Torque © dolphincentrifuge.com
+Shallow Deep Pond Depth (Shallow to Deep) Performance Low High Centrate Clarity Cake Dryness Scroll Torque dolphincentrifuge.com

 As pond depth increases (deeper pond), centrate clarity improves and scroll torque drops slightly, but cake dryness decreases.
 Adjust weir plates to find the right trade-off for your process.